Realization of "ER=EPR": Introduction

-In recent works \cite{Jiang:2024ijx,Jiang:2025isp,Jiang:2025tqu,Jiang:2025dir,Jiang:2025jnk}, a systematic method is developed to calculate the entanglement entropy $S_{\mathrm{disj}}(A:B)$ between disjoint subsystems $A$ and $B$ in CFT$_2$.
-As anticipated, the disjoint entanglement entropy $S_{\mathrm{disj}}(A:B)$ is indeed \emph{UV-complete} and has adjacent entanglement entropies $S_{\mathrm{adj}}(A:B)$ as the adjacent limits.
-Subsequently, in \cite{Jiang:2025isp}, we showed how three dimensional Einstein's equation emerges from CFT$_2$, and demonstrated that the dual spacetime metric can be extracted from disjoint entanglement entropies straightforwardly as follows,
+which can be interpreted as two points in a three dimensional spacetime.
+After rewriting the entropy eq. (\ref{eq:Asymmetric-EE}) in terms of $Y^\mu$, in \cite{Jiang:2024hjz}, we showed how three dimensional Einstein's equation emerges from CFT$_2$, and demonstrated that the dual spacetime metric can be extracted from disjoint entanglement entropies straightforwardly as follows,